(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 WITCH: Just remember that.

-MAN: Sir Giacomo, into your armour, and you to your place in the pavilion.
+MAN: Sir Giacomo, into your armour, and you to your place in the

 HAWKINS: The pellet with the poison, the pellet with the poison.

 PHLOX: Computer, mute sound.
-(I have no idea what he hears) That doesn't sound normal, does it.
-I suppose we should
+(I have no idea what he hears) That

-better off talking to my Pyrithian bat.
+off talking to my Pyrithian bat.

 [Corridor]

-PHLOX: Perhaps we are letting our imaginations run away with us.
-I should
+PHLOX: Perhaps we are letting our imaginations run

-never have let Mister Tucker talk me into watching The Exorcist last week. (another strange clunk)
+away with us.
+I should never have let Mister Tucker talk me into

 [Launch bay]

 PHLOX: Hello?
 It's Doctor Phlox.
-(Porthos barks) Porthos!
-Porthos, come back here.
-Porthos.
+(Porthos barks)

-(he sees a vent of steam rattling a chain handrail)
+(He sees a vent of steam rattling a chain handrail.)

 PHLOX: Well, now don't you feel foolish.

-(a door closes, and he turns to see - and clutches at his heart)
+(A door closes, and he turns to see - and clutches at his heart.)

 PHLOX: I called out.
 Didn't you hear me?

 T'POL: I was running a diagnostic.
 Do you require my assistance?
-What are you doing here?
+What

+are you doing here?
 I thought it was movie night.

 PHLOX: You could hear that all the way from the mess hall.